openstack/operations-guide/doc/ops-guide/source/ch_ops_maintenance.rst

 -  Remove databases.

-These steps depend on your underlying distribution, but in general you should be looking for "purge" commands in your package manager, like ``aptitude purge ~c $package``.
+These steps depend on your underlying distribution, but in general you should be looking for :command:`purge` commands in your package manager, like :command:`aptitude purge ~c $package`.
 Following this, you can look for orphaned files in the directories referenced throughout this guide.
 To uninstall the database properly, refer to the manual appropriate for the product in use.